Self-calibrating optical galaxy cluster selection bias using cluster, galaxy, and shear cross-correlations: Discussions

 \subsection{Comparison with previous studies}

 Using N-body simulations, \citet{Osato18} have shown that cluster surface density profiles exhibit a strong dependence on the orientation with respect to the line of sight \citep[also see e.g.][]{Dietrich14, ZZhang22}.
 They have shown that this orientation dependence extends to 100 $\hiMpc$ and can be explained by the anisotropic halo--matter correlation function $\xihm(s,\mu)$.
 For a mass-selected halo sample, we expect that averaging over all haloes and all $\mu$ would recover the isotropic $\xihm(r)$.
-The fact that we find a higher $\xicm$ compared with $\xihm$ indicates that the richness selection prefers clusters with more strongly anisotropic $\xihm$ (e.g. due to the filaments along the line of sight).
+The fact that we find $\xicm$ higher than $\xihm$ indicates that the richness selection prefers clusters with more strongly anisotropic $\xihm$ (e.g. due to the filaments along the line of sight).
 Our finding is consistent with their results of non-vanishing large-scale selection bias due to projection.

-Using mock cluster catalogues constructed from a HOD model, \cite{Sunayama20} have demonstrated the boost of cluster lensing and cluster clustering signal relative to an isotropic halo model, and such boost persists to large scales.
+Using mock cluster catalogues constructed from a HOD model, \cite{Sunayama20} have demonstrated that the cluster lensing and cluster clustering signal are boosted relative to an isotropic halo model.
+Such a boost persists to large scales.
 Their Fig.~13 shows that clusters that suffer from strong projection effects exhibit a highly anisotropic projected correlation function, indicating the existence of line-of-sight filaments.

 In our previous work \citep{Wu22}, we have studied the cluster projection effects using the mock \redmapper catalogues constructed from the Buzzard simulations, which are designed for DES mock analysis.
 We have used the full dark matter particles from the simulations and have focused on relatively small scales ($<$ 3 $\hiMpc$ for $\xihm$ and $<$ 30 $\hiMpc$ for $\wpcm$).
-Those results have hinted at a vanishing selection bias for both $\xihm$ and $\wpcm$.
-In addition, the Buzzard simulations are known to have a lower cluster abundance compared with observed clusters.
+Those results have hinted at a vanishing selection bias for both $\xihm$ and $\wpcm$ at large scales.
+In addition, the Buzzard simulations have a lower cluster abundance compared with observed clusters.